 You know them better than the agency does, after all.
 They’re your customers.
 You also know your brand better.
 It’s your brand.
 So, you can write with a more authentic tone of voice, because it’s your voice.

 You have more control over the copy when you go in-house or freelance.
 That makes it faster, easier and cheaper because there’s less people involved.

 Similarly, you know your product best.
 You know the benefits to highlight.
 So, in-house or freelance copywriting can be a quick and easy way to write product page content.

 As per our e-Commerce capability article, it’s important to test and learn different content on these pages.
 That usually means you need to write multiple versions of the copy to test.
 That’s quicker and cheaper if you do it yourself.

 As with getting them to write your advertising copy, this is high-visibility content.
 You want high-quality copywriting on these pages.

 You’d usually suck up the extra time, effort and money and go through the agency for this.

-But you’ll also have other less frequently visited pages like your blogs posts and content articles.
+But you’ll also have other less frequently visited pages like your blog posts and content articles.

 You need these to keep your site fresh for visitors (and for search).
 But, it’d be slow, complex and costly to do all this through an agency.

 For these type of pages you want quick and easy copywriting solutions, and that usually means in-house or using a freelancer.
 You create this content to show off your services or highlight your expertise. (it’s especially common in B2B businesses, for example).